Sustainability-related disclosures

 The Investment Manager’s impact team uses multiple data sources through the assessment process (the assessment process for the fund is described below under “Due Diligence”):

-• For the SDG-based net-positive impact, data is modeled by the Upright Project, a third-party impact data provider.
+• For the SDG-based net-positive impact, we use data modeled by the Upright Project, a third-party impact data provider.
 The Upright Project quantifies the net impact of products and services, considering their upstream and downstream value chains.

-• For good governance, Principal Adverse Impact indicators, and exclusion indicators, data provided by other third-party data providers are used.
+• For good governance, sustainability risks and Principal Adverse Impact indicators, we use company information and insights, and data modeled by third-party data providers.

 Limitations to methodologies and data

 An important limitation is the availability of information and data.
-Most issuers provide limited information on their sustainability impacts, and estimations are not always available.
-The quality of estimates varies greatly.
-To date, the Investment Manager’s impact team is not satisfied with the quality of data available and will continue to engage with issuers and third-party data providers on this challenge.
+Most issuers provide limited public information on their sustainability impacts, and estimations are not always available.
+However, when carrying out due diligence on issuers, we deploy significant efforts to engage with them and encourage them to share more information and data with us.

 Due diligence